 ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

-The primary treatment goal for patients with Cushing’s disease is to bring the body’s cortisol levels down to a normal range
+The primary treatment goal for patients with Cushing's syndrome (CS) is to bring the body's cortisol levels down to a normal range.

 ISTURISA blocks an enzyme that helps make cortisol, so your adrenal glands don't make as much.
 Because less cortisol is made, less cortisol is released into your bloodstream.

-ISTURISA is the first FDA-approved medicine for Cushing's disease that works this way.
+ISTURISA is the first FDA-approved medicine for CS that works this way.

 SIDE EFFECTS OF ISTURISA